-(2) Subject to a 0% floor.
+(1) Subject to a 0% floor.

-As a result of the Term Facility Amendment, we discontinued hedge accounting for our existing swap agreements as of February 22, 2017.
-Accumulated losses of \$14 million in other comprehensive income as of the date hedge accounting was discontinued will be amortized into interest expense through the maturity date of the respective swap agreements, and future interest rate swap payments made will be recorded in Other, net.
-Losses reclassified from other comprehensive income to interest expense related to the derivatives that no longer qualified for hedge accounting were immaterial for the three months ended March 31, 2017.
-We also entered into new interest rate swaps with offsetting terms that are not designated as hedging instruments.
-Adjustments to the fair value of interest rate swaps not designated as hedging instruments resulted in a gain of \$2 million and was recorded in earnings in Other, net for the three months ended March 31, 2017.
-We had no undesignated derivatives as of December 31, 2016.
+As a result of the 2017 Term Facility Amendment in the first quarter of 2017, we discontinued hedge accounting for our existing swap agreements as of February 22, 2017.
+Accumulated losses of \$14 million in other comprehensive income as of the date hedge accounting was discontinued is amortized into interest expense through the maturity date of the respective swap agreements, and interest rate swap payments made are recorded in Other, net in the consolidated statement of operations.
+Losses reclassified from other comprehensive income to interest expense related to the derivatives that no longer qualified for hedge accounting were \$2 million for the three months ended March 31, 2018 and were fully amortized as of December 31, 2018.
+We also entered into new interest rate swaps with offsetting terms that are not designated as hedging instruments to the fair value of interest rate swaps not designated as hedging instruments did not have a material impact to our consolidated results of operations for the three months ended March 31, 2018.
+We had no undesignated derivatives as of March 31, 2019.